Church of Saint Sava: 2020 project

 In time, due to the lack of maintenance, the plateau had deteriorated.
 Among other things, numerous granite slabs, used for paving of the churchyard and the pathways, crumbled and fell out, leaving holes.
 Scandal broke out during the visit of Russian president Vladimir Putin in January 2019 because of the sloppy repairs by the city communal service.
 Instead of replacing the missing slabs, workers had even removed some more of them and created patches, filling the holes with asphalt concrete which became laugh of the town.

 In January 2020, deputy mayor Goran Vesić announced a complete redesign of the plateau and the construction of the Patriarchate Building.
 The project was designed by architects Branislav Mitrović and Dejan Miljković.
 The project wasn't adopted by the city or any experts' commission or jury, but by the Serbian Orthodox Church itself.
 The central pedestrian pathway is to be expanded and between the library and the new Patriarchate Building an artificial forest, partially growing out of the water, was to be planted.
 The existing fountain will be dismantled and the new one "will not be a classical fountain".
 Though city officials claimed that there will be more green areas, from the officially presented architectural model it was obvious that there may be more trees, but less green areas overall.
 The first, smaller phase on the outskirts of the plateau were planned for October 2020, when the church should finally be finished.

-The design was criticized by the Association of Serbian Architects.
-They stated that the planned “forest” would degrade the historical, symbolical and social importance by reducing the area to the profane city park.
+The design was criticized by the Association of Serbian Architects which stated that the planned “forest” would degrade the historical, symbolical and social importance by reducing the area to a city park.
 It was also noted that mass gatherings organized on the plateau (funeral processions for Patriarch Pavle and prime minister Zoran Đinđić, the visit of Russian president Vladimir Putin) showed that the area's space is inadequate as it is.
 The massive Patriarchate Building, though planned from the start, is also deemed problematic.
 It is considered too big and robust for its location.
 It will also enclose the Krušedolska Street, the tenants in it, and obstruct the view from the street's numerous cafés on the park which has a touristic value.
 There are calls for keeping the square-like shape of the present plateau or even expanding it as it basically functions as the extended, open-air narthex of the church and should have room for as many visitors as possible as the 1990 design only addressed local residents' needs, neglecting the area's spiritual and religious character.

 There were repeated calls for either an international or a domestic public design competition, instead of the clandestine process by which the church itself selected the design of public space.